Stop the Price Gouging

 The top four meatpacking companies keep bringing this fire up — most recently at a House Agriculture Committee hearing that was investigating unfair practices in cattle markets.
 Their defense was that supply chain disruptions had caused record-breaking prices.

-After that hearing, we sent a letter to the members of the House Agriculture Committee, urging them to keep investigating and holding monopoly corporations accountable.
+After that hearing, we sent a letter to the members of the House Agriculture Committee, setting the record straight and urging them to keep investigating and holding monopoly corporations accountable.

 This isn’t the first time Farm Action has called out the meatpacking monopoly for using supply chain disruptions to cover up price-gouging and other anticompetitive behavior.
 We won’t stop until we’ve shifted power over the food system out of the hands of consolidated corporations.